-The January day I went looking for the Pink-footed Goose, I also saw a Barnacle Goose.
-Normally found in Iceland, Greenland, Svalbard, and the U.K., the Barnacle Goose is a rare visitor to Colorado.
-Even though we were already searching for a rare bird, the way I saw the Barnacle Goose made it an even more important sighting for me.
+The January day I went looking for the pink-footed goose, I also saw a barnacle goose (Branta leucopsis).
+Normally found in Iceland, Greenland, Svalbard, and the U.K., the barnacle goose is a rare visitor to Colorado.
+Even though we were already searching for a rare bird, the way I saw the barnacle goose made it an even more important sighting for me.

 What do you see when you really look?